Abraham Attah

 Abraham Nii Attah (born 2 July 2001) is a Ghanaian actor, living in the United States.

-Early life
+Early life and education

-He hails from the Ga–Dangme ethnic group in the Greater Accra Region of Ghana.
+He hails from Accra in Ghana.
 Abraham Nii Attah was born on July 2, 2001, and lived in Ashiaman, Tema, Accra with his parents, Mr. and Mrs. Attah, and his siblings up until he left for the United States.
-He had a happy family life.
+Growing up, he had a happy family life.
 Abraham's parents both have jobs; his father works at the port, and his mother works in a market.
 Abraham has five siblings in total.

+Attah graduated from Tufts University in 2026.

 Career

 He made his feature film debut in Beasts of No Nation (2015).
 For his leading role of child soldier Agu, he was awarded the Marcello Mastroianni Award for Best Young Actor at the 72nd Venice International Film Festival.

 In 2017, he appeared in the Marvel Studios film Spider-Man: Homecoming.